Auyuittuq National Park

 For those with less time, day or overnight hikes to the Arctic Circle are possible from Pangnirtung.
 Alternatively, visitors can also experience the thrill of dogsledding or snowmobiling from Overlord, the main entry into the park, on sledding excursions to where they will see some of the park's most spectacular scenery.

-Climbers have been tackling the summits of Mount Thor, Mount Asgard and other seemingly indomitable peaks near Akshayuk Pass for decades now.
+Climbers have been tackling the summits of Thor Peak, Mount Asgard and other seemingly indomitable peaks near Akshayuk Pass for decades now.
 Despite the short summer season, expeditions arrive from around the world to challenge these formidable peaks.

 The Inuit living in the Cumberland Sound area had relatively little contact with Europeans until the 1820s, when the whaling industry developed.
 Local Inuit began settling into the community of Pangnirtung ('place of the bull caribou') in the 1950s and '60s.
 The community of Broughton Island (now called Qikiqtarjuaq) was established in 1955 as a DEW (Distant Early Warning) line station during the Cold War.
 Most Inuit families from the surrounding areas eventually settled into this community, although they continue to live off the land and harvest 'country food.'
 A visit to Pangnirtung and Qikiqtarjuaq offers great opportunities to experience the rich Inuit culture.
 They are worthwhile places to spend a few extra days on either end of an excursion through Auyuittuq.